grafana/grafana/docs/sources/administration/manage-organizations/_index.md

 ## Create an organization

-Create an organization when you want to segment dashboards among Grafana users.
+Create an organization when you want to isolate dashboards and other resources from each other.

 ### Before you begin